When the Stars Go Blue

 "When the Stars Go Blue" is a popular alternative country song composed and originally recorded by solo artist and former Whiskeytown band member Ryan Adams.
 It was first released on his album Gold on September 25, 2001, and has been described as the "most gorgeous ballad" on that album.
-"When the Stars Go Blue" has been covered by many artists, including Irish band the Corrs (featuring Bono of U2), country music singer Tim McGraw, and Norwegian artists Venke Knutson and Kurt Nilsen as a duo.
+"When the Stars Go Blue" has been covered by many artists, including Irish band the Corrs (featuring Bono of U2), fellow country music singer Tim McGraw, and Norwegian artists Venke Knutson and Kurt Nilsen as a duo.